nekrut/BMMB554/hugo/content/post/topic5.md

 # Speeding things up

-The topics we discussed in the past lecture explain fundamental ideas behind analysis of biological sequences.
-They are essential for understanding how current high throughput approaches evolved.
-Today, we will be talking about advanced concepts implementation of which allows aligning billions of sequencing reads against reference genomes very quickly.
+The topics we discussed in the past lecture explain fundamental concepts behind analysis of biological sequences.
+Today, we will be talking about algorithms that allow aligning billions of sequencing reads against reference genomes.
 Similarly to the previous lecture I have borrowed heavily from the [course](http://www.langmead-lab.org/teaching-materials/) taught by Ben Langmead at Johns Hopkins.
 The cover image is from [Wikpedia article](https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform) on Burrows-Wheeler transform.

 ## The challenge of really large datasets

 In the previous lecture we have seen how dynamic programming helps aligning sequences.
-Unfortunately in reality this approach is not practical for aligning billion of sequencing reads that are routinely generated with NGS technologies.
+Unfortunately in reality this approach is not practical for aligning billions of sequencing reads that are routinely generated with NGS technologies.

 If you recall the previous lecture, we were finding alignments using the following approach: